 Campers at our Intown and Sandy Springs locations swim at nearby pools equipped with lifeguards.
 You will learn pool locations prior to your child’s first week of camp.

 When will I receive more information and what does my child need to bring?

-Shortly before the summer begins, we post a daily pack list on our website.
-On Fridays, before each week of camp, you will receive a detailed email so you and your camper are fully prepared.
+In May, we will send you a parent handbook and post a daily pack list on our website.
+On Thursdays, before each week of camp, you will receive a detailed email so you and your camper are fully prepared.

 Where are the field trips?

 We email field trip details every Thursday prior to your camper’s attendance.
 Roller skating, bowling, jumping at a trampoline park, visiting the aquarium, and tubing down the Chattahoochee are just some examples of what to expect.
 (Note: Half-day campers do not attend field trips.)

 Campers are grouped by grade, but spend the week interacting with other groups (mixed ages and genders).
 You can make bunk requests on the camp application.
 We always do our very best to accommodate requests as we know how important this can be to campers, but it is not guaranteed.
 If you have a special request, you may email us at firstname.lastname@example.org.

 Do half-day campers participate in activities with full-day campers?

 Yes, half-day campers will participate in morning activities alongside the full-day campers.